shelleyolivia/learn-tutorials/avalanche/how-to-create-on-chain-nft-game.md

 `fetchSpecialAttacks` and `buySpecialAttack` are used on the marketplace screen.

 - `fetchSpecialAttacks` makes a call to the `getAllSpecialAttacks` method and returns the parsed data.
-- `buySpecialAttack` accepts the price and index of the special attack user wished to buy and check if the user has enough EPIC token balance to make the purchase.
+- `buySpecialAttack` accepts the price and index of the special attack user wishes to buy and checks if the user has enough EPIC tokens to make the purchase.
 - If the user has enough balance, we have to make an `approve` call for the attack's price and then call `buySpecialAttack` with the `index` value to add the special attack for that player's character.

 ```typescript